How to Monetize a Podcast in China with Ximalaya

 5) Advertising is always an option.
 It’s expensive but would allow you to move faster.
 For example, on Weibo, it would be possible to target people that already follow other content similar to yours.

 That wraps it up for now.

-I hope this post was useful for you.
+I hope this post was useful to you.
 Writing it, I realize there’s still a lot more to discuss and a lot more for me to learn.

 What questions do you have?
-Is there more you’d like to learn?
+Is there more you’d like to know?
 Or, is there some useful learning that you can add?
 Let us know in the comments.